koushik80/re-wear/README.md

 <h3 align="left">Description: A fully functional eCommerce application using React, Firebase, Stripe API, commerce.js</h3>

-<p>The app is created as the basis for my training project.
+<p>The app is created as the basis of learning.
 The implementation strives to be simple.
 The application is composed of the following features:</p>

 <p>Front-end</p>